 Now, potassium out of all the electrolytes, is the one that we need in very large quantities.
 I was curious, why is that?
 Why do we need potassium in such large amounts - 4 700 to 6 400 milligrams a day.

 That's 7 to 10 cups plus of salad or vegetable a day.

 That's a HUGE amount of necessary potassium, and such a high requirement that is very hard to meet.

 There's something in the body called the sodium-potassium pump.
 It's built into a little protein, attached to an enzyme on the surface of your cells.

-You have 800,000 to 30 millions of these in your body.
+You have 800 000 to 30 million of these in your body.
 They're little generators that allow things to enter into the cells and they take a lot of energy to work.

 In fact, one third of all the food you eat goes to running those pumps.
-You also have another pump in the stomach called the hydrogen-potassium ATP-and it's a pump to help you create stomach acid to help you digest foods.
+You also have another pump in the stomach called the hydrogen-potassium ATP - and it's a pump to help you create stomach acid, helping you digest foods.

-These pumps are in various places in the body including the muscles and the nervous system.
-In fact, the ones in your nervous system takes up 60% of your bodies caloric intake of energy.
+These pumps are in various places in the body, including the muscles and the nervous system.
+In fact, the ones in your nervous system takes up 60% of your body's calorie intake of energy.